History of North Macedonia: Persia, Macedon and Rome

+The Romans included most of what is now North Macedonia into their province of Macedonia, but its northern parts, including Skopje, were part of Dardania and then Moesia Superior; by the time of Diocletian, it was split between Macedonia Salutaris with its capital at Stobi, and Dardania.

 Medieval period

 Migration Period

 At this period the area divided from the Jireček Line was populated from people of Thraco-Roman or Illyro-Roman origins, as well from Hellenized citizens of the Byzantine Empire and Byzantine Greeks.
-The ancient languages of the local Thraco-Illyrian people had already gone extinct before the arrival of the Slavs, and their cultural influence was highly reduced due to the repeated barbaric invasions on the Balkans during the early Middle Ages, accompanied by persistent hellenization, romanisation and later slavicisation.
-South Slavic tribes settled in the territory of present-day North Macedonia in the 6th century.
-The Slavic settlements were referred to by Byzantine Greek historians as "Sclavenes".
+The ancient languages of the local Thraco-Illyrian and Paeonian people had already gone extinct before the arrival of the Slavs and the following slavicisation, due to hellenization, romanisation and repeated barbaric invasions on the Balkans during the Late antiquity.
+South Slavic tribes settled in the territory of present-day North Macedonia in the 6th century AD.
+The Slavic settlements were referred to by Byzantine historians as "Sclavenes".
 The Sclavenes participated in several assaults against the Byzantine Empire – alone or aided by Bulgars or Avars.
-Around 680 AD a group, led by a Bulgar named Kuber (who according to some sources belonged to the same Dulo clan as the Danubian Bulgarian Khan Asparukh), settled in the Pelagonian plain, and launched a campaign to the region of Thessaloniki.
+Around 680 AD a group, led by a Bulgar named Kuber (who according to some sources belonged to the same Dulo clan as the Danubian Bulgarian Khan Asparukh), settled in the Pelagonian plain, and launched a campaign to the region of Thessalonica.

 In the late 7th century Justinian II organized massive expeditions against the Sklaviniai of the Greek peninsula, in which he reportedly captured over 110,000 Slavs and transferred them to Cappadocia.
-By the time of Constans II (who also organized campaigns against the Slavs), the significant number of the Slavs of Macedonia were captured and transferred to central Asia Minor where they were forced to recognize the authority of the Byzantine emperor and serve in its ranks.
+By the time of Constans II (who also organized campaigns against the Slavs), a significant number of Slavs from Macedonia were captured and transferred to central Asia Minor where they were forced to recognize the authority of the Byzantine emperor and serve in its ranks.